polt13/SQL-query-optimizer/README.md

 ## Simple Vector

 We have implemented a simple version of the vector class using C++ templates since there are numerous situations where such a data structures is needed to operate on different types. `simple_vector` uses a dynamic array under the hood that grows whenever its capacity is met.
 Changing how much the vector grows each time and the method of copying each element to a new location when the capacity is maxed out may have an impact on performance.
-By default, the start capacity is 10.
+By default, the starting capacity is 10.

 ## Query Execution